taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Phase 1: At rest

-When a cuttlefish is "at rest", or just hanging out, all of its arms lie flat over its mouth.
-Its eyes are usually on the sides of its head, in a position optimal for having a 360 degree view all around them.
-The body pattern on the top of the cuttlefish's mantle, or back, is optimised to camouflage the cuttlefish and blend into its surroundings.
+When a cuttlefish is just hanging out, its arms lie flat over its mouth.
+Its eyes normally sit at the sides of its head, optimal for a 360 degree view all around them.
+The body pattern on the its mantle, or back, is optimised to camouflage the cuttlefish and blend into its surroundings.

 ### Phase 2: Attention

-When a cuttlefish first notices food or prey, it will turn to face the food or prey, and often it will raise its two middle arms.
-As the cuttlefish visually tracks its prey, its eyes can converge, or squish towards the front, in order to gain better motion and depth perception.
+When a cuttlefish first notices something that might be food, it turns to face the food or prey, and raises its two middle arms.
+As the cuttlefish visually tracks its prey, its eyes converge, or squish towards the front, in order to gain better motion and depth perception.

 ### Phase 3: Positioning

-The cuttlefish now sneaks closer to its prey, or lets its prey come closer if it has hidden by camouflaging itself or by burrowing into the sand on the ocean floor.
-The two middle arms often remain raised in front of its face.
-When the cuttlefish is about one body length away from its food or prey, the next four arms create a barrel to guide and aim their tentacles, the tips of which can become visible during this phase.
+The cuttlefish then sneaks closer to its prey, or lets its prey come closer if it is camouflaged or buried in the sand.
+When the cuttlefish is about one body length away from its food or prey, the next four arms create a barrel to aim their tentacles, the tips of which can become visible during this phase.

 ### Phase 4: Seizure

-When the cuttlefish is ready, it will throw its tentacles towards the food or prey, a moment that we call "**tentacles go ballistic**" (TGB).
-The middle two arms are usually still raised, and the next four arms are still formed into a "barrel" to aim the tentacles.
-During this phase, the bottom two arms spread out, as if to create a stabilizing base for the moment when the tentacles go ballistic.
-The TGB moment also marks the appearance of the "**tentacle shot pattern**", a unique, highly fractalated body pattern that appears only in this moment and not in any other part of the cuttlefish's behavioural repetoire.
+When the cuttlefish throws its tentacles at the food or prey (when **"tentacles go ballistic"**), a unique, high contrast body pattern appears (the **"tentacle shot pattern"**).
+This pattern has not been observed during any other cuttlefish behaviour.

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-02-09_Script-Milestone2.md#table-of-contents)